Highland Park High School (University Park, Texas): 21st century

-The HPHS football team is now coached by Randy Allen, who holds a 361-86-6 record as of 2016, making him Texas's second-winningest active high school football coach and its fourth-winningest of all time.
+The HPHS football team is now coached by Randy Allen, who holds a 467-99-6 record as of 2025, making him Texas's winningest active high school football coach and its second-winningest of all time.
 Allen received the 2013 Grant Teaff Fellowship of Christian Athletes Lifetime Achievement Award, joining such coaching greats as Tony Dungy and Bobby Bowden.
-As of the end of the 2018 season, Allen has led the Scots to four state titles, in 2005, 2016, 2017,and 2018.
+As of the end of the 2018 season, Allen has led the Scots to four state titles in 2005, 2016, 2017, and 2018.

-In 2005, Matthew Stafford led Highland Park to an undefeated season for the 4A Division I state championship.
+In 2005, Matthew Stafford led Highland Park to an undefeated season for the 4A Division I state championship, playing behind center and future major league baseball pitcher Clayton Kershaw.
 The 2005 season was HPHS's only undefeated, untied season ever.
 The team beat Marshall 59-0, the largest margin of victory ever in a UIL 11-man state championship football game.

-In 2007, the Scots went undefeated into the state final against Austin Lake Travis, but lost 36-34.
+In 2007, the Scots went undefeated into the state final against Lake Travis High School but lost 36-34.
 As of 2007, Highland Park Scots football teams had made a state-record 49 playoff appearances.

 In 2016, the Scots won the Division I 5A state final against Temple, Texas, 16-7.

-In 2017, the Scots won the Division I 5A state final against Manvel, Texas, 53-49 on December 22 in front of 24,975 people at AT&T Stadium.
+In 2017, the Scots won the Division I 5A state final against Manvel Prep High School, 53-49 on December 22 in front of 24,975 people at AT&T Stadium.
 The Scots overcame a 10-point deficit in the game's last three minutes and won just as Manvel was one yard from scoring again.
-This marked the school's first ever back-to-back state championships.
+This marked the school's first-ever back-to-back state championships.
 The 2017 season broke the school record for the most points scored in a single season, with 732 points in 16 games.
 As of 2017, they have had eight state finals appearances (and won five of them).

 In 2018, Highland Park won its third straight state championship in a game against Shadow Creek and completed a perfect 16-0 record.

 In 2019, the Scots were the Division I 5A divisional champions.

 Cross country

-The Highland Park girls' cross country team has set numerous records throughout the years, having sent a runner to the state meet every year since the program was created.
-The team has won more state championships than any other cross country team in Texas.
+The Highland Park girls' cross country team has set numerous records, sending a runner to the state meet every year since the program was created.
+The team has won more state championships than any other cross-country team in Texas.